-My core training is in person-centred counselling which means that I am committed to listening to you in an attended and special way without judging you, or telling you what to do.
-I am a caring, compassionate and reflective person and offer you a confidential relationship where you can openly and freely explore your thoughts, feelings and emotions as much or as little as you wish to.
+As a person-centred counsellor, I am committed to listening to you without judging you or telling you what to do.
+I offer a confidential relationship where you can openly and freely explore your thoughts, feelings and emotions.

-Deciding to have counselling is a way of bringing to yourself an hour a week where you give yourself time, space and opportunity to explore and inquire about the things that matter to you.
-Many people think that spending time and money in this way is selfish.
+Deciding to have counselling is a way of bringing to yourself an hour a week where you give yourself time and space to explore the things that matter to you.
+Some people think that spending time and money in this way is selfish.
 What if you matter enough to give yourself this gift?
-And what if there will be an outflowing to others too?
-In your relationships and in community?
+And what if there could be a positive impact on others too, in your relationships or community?

-My experience as a counsellor, mentor and nurse of many years, together with my personal experience, convinces me that much of our suffering, be it physical, emotional, mental, social or spiritual can be helped by talking and being listened to by another in the particular way that person-centred counselling offers.
+My experience, both professional and personal, convinces me that much of our suffering can be helped by talking and being listened to in the particular way that person-centred counselling offers.